An Eating Disorder Specialty Team’s Journey into the Psychological Treatment of Eating & Weight Issues

-This “Intuitive Eating Approach” is what allows you to eventually eat in response to true feelings of physical hunger and to stop based on true feelings of physical fullness, allowing your body’s innate ability to direct healthy weight management and the ability to live within a body that settles into a natural and consistent ideal weight range.
+This “Intuitive Eating” approach is what allows you to eventually eat in response to true feelings of physical hunger and to stop based on true feelings of physical fullness, allowing your body’s innate ability to direct healthy weight management and the ability to live within a body that settles into a natural and consistent weight range.

-Lastly, as weight management specialists, our registered dietitian and strength and movement specialists know that in our sedentary culture, successful weight loss and management must include some form of enjoyable, consistent movement, what our The HealthyWeighOut team calls, “Intuitive Exercise”
+Lastly, our Registered Dietitians know that in our sedentary culture, successful weight management must include some form of enjoyable movement, what our The HealthyWeighOut team calls, “Intuitive Exercise”

 In other words, TheHealthyWeighOut is born!

-Perhaps the first outpatient treatment program in the nation to combine the treatment of Emotional Eating and Binge Eating Disorder with HEALTHY Weight Loss, our program is truly blazing a new path by integrating the necessary, interrelated areas of Nutritional, Physical AND Emotional health with a healthy “no-diet” approach for long-term, sustainable behavioral change that will forever change the way you approach food, your body and your self!
+Perhaps the first outpatient treatment program in the nation to combine the treatment of Emotional Eating and Binge Eating Disorder with an emotionally healthy approach to weight issues, our program is truly blazing a new path by integrating the necessary, interrelated areas of Emotional, Nutritional, and Movement health with a healthy “no-diet” approach for long-term, sustainable behavioral change that will forever change the way you approach food, your body and your Self!

 If you are ready to get started, please give us a call to schedule a FREE Meet & Greet with one of our co-founders, Dr. Julie or Dr. Ashley.
 We’d love to have the chance to learn more about your personal goals and discover if TheHealthyWeighOut would be a good fit for you!
 (480) 941-6999